jlhutch/pylru/README.txt

 Pylru implements a true LRU cache along with several support classes.
 The cache is efficient and written in pure Python.
 It works with Python 2.6+ including the new 3.x series.
 Basic operations (lookup, insert, delete) all run in a constant amount of time.

 You can install pylru or you can just copy the source file pylru.py and use it in your own project.
+The rest of this file explains what the pylru module provides and how to use it.
+If you want to know more examine pylru.py.
+The code is straightforward and well commented.

 Usage
 =====